gigalixir/gigalixir-cli/docs/source/main.rst

     gigalixir invoices

-How to get current credit balance
+How to check my credit balance
 ============================

 If you have a credit balance on your account, you can see it by running